 - What restrictions will I have following the procedure?

 Think through any additional questions you may have related to your senior loved one’s particular needs, and add them to the list before his or her medical appointment or procedure.
 A bit of pre-planning can go a long way towards helping the senior feel more in control and relaxed about the procedure he or she is facing.

-For more help in planning for senior medical appointments and procedures, and in maximizing time with the doctor, contact the San Jose in home care professionals at Visiting Angels.
+For more help in planning for senior medical appointments and procedures, and in maximizing time with the doctor, contact Visiting Angels, providers of the highest quality elderly care San Jose and the surrounding area has to offer.
 Check out our full service area.